victoriachakma/victoriachakma/README.md

 - 👋 Hi, I’m @victoriachakma
-- 👀 I’m interested in ui/ux + learning more programming languages!
+- 👀 I’m interested in UI/UX and web development!
-- 🌱 I’m currently learning django + web development.
+- 🌱 I’m currently learning React!
-- 💞️ I’m looking to collaborate on any and all projects!
+- 💞️ I’m looking to collaborate on more projects!
-- 📫 How to reach me --> victoriac.6535@gmail.com
+- 📫 How to reach me --> vchakma04@gmail.com

 <!---
 victoriachakma/victoriachakma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.